-7.1.
-Sieve the sample of coarse aggregate to be tested in accordance with KT-2, Section 6.
+- 7.1.
+Sieve the sample of coarse aggregate to be tested in accordance with KT-02, Section 6.
 Separately retain and determine the mass of each sieve size fraction.
-Reduce each size fraction larger than the No. 4 (4.75 mm) sieve present in the amount of 10% or more of the original sample in accordance with KT-1, Section 4 until approximately 100 particles are obtained.
-Determine the mass of each reduced size fraction.

-7.2.
-With the proportional device set at a 5:1 ratio (or as required by the contract documents), test each of the particles in each size fraction for flat and elongated.
+Reduce each size fraction larger than the No. 4 (4.75 mm) sieve present in the amount of 10% or more of the original sample in accordance with KT-01, Section 4 until approximately 100 particles are obtained.
+Determine the mass of each reduced size fraction. - 7.2.
+Using a proportional caliper device, set at a 5:1 ratio (or as required by the contract documents).
+Test each of the particles in each size fraction for flat and elongated. - 7.2.1.

-7.2.1.
-Use the proportional caliper device, shown in Figure 1.
 Set the larger opening equal to the particle length.
 The particle is flat and elongated if the flattest portion of the particle can be placed through the smaller opening.
 Determine the proportion of the sample in each group by mass.

-8.1.
-Calculate the percent of flat and elongate particles to the nearest 1% for each sieve size greater than No. 4 (4.75 mm).

-8.2.
-When a weighted average for a sample is required, assume that the sieve sizes not tested (those representing less than 10% of the sample) have the same percentage of flat and elongated particles as the next smaller or the next larger size, or use the average for the next smaller and larger sizes, if both are present.
+- 8.1.
+Calculate the percent of flat and elongate particles to the nearest 1% for each sieve size greater than No. 4 (4.75 mm). - 8.2.
+When a weighted average for a sample is required, assume that the sieve sizes not tested (those representing less than 10% of the sample) have the same percentage of flat and elongated particles as the next smaller or the next larger size, or use the average for the next smaller and larger sizes, if both are present. - 8.3.

-8.3.
 Calculate the flat and elongated on each sieve:

-% F&E $$d = \frac{c(100)}{b}$$
+% F&E $$D = \frac{C(100)}{B}$$

-Where: $c = mass of flat and elongated particles b = mass of 100+/- particles tested$ d= % F&E
+Where: C= mass of flat and elongated particles

+B= mass of 100± particles tested

+D= % F&E